Ros3tta/HTB-Writeups/Nibbles.md

 64 bytes from 10.10.10.75: icmp_seq=3 ttl=63 time=108 ms
 64 bytes from 10.10.10.75: icmp_seq=4 ttl=63 time=108 ms
 ```
-After that i run nmap with `-Pn` to not check if the host is alive and `-sVC` for version and script enumeration:<br>
+After that i ran nmap with `-Pn` to not check if the host is alive and `-sVC` for version and script enumeration:<br>
 `nmap -sVC -Pn 10.10.10.75`
 ```
 Nmap scan report for 10.10.10.75